Message us or call us on

 You don't have far to travel today, so can afford a final trail walk or other activity before you head south to your comfortable hotel later, just outside Cahuita.
 The little town has a strong Afro-Caribbean heritage, which can be felt in the Creole English, the calypso and reggae music and especially in the food, with jerk chicken or coconut shrimp more likely to be served for dinner than gallo pinto.

 There are two main beaches here, Playa Negra and Playa Cahuita, the latter of which is within the National Park.
-This morning you head out in a boat off Cahuita to snorkel what's probably the best coral reef in Costa Rica.
-After checking out the underwater life, dry off to walk in the terra firma part of the park, looking out for howler monkeys, sloths, butterflies and birds.
+This morning you head out with your guide into the forested part of the park, looking out for howler monkeys, sloths, butterflies and birds.
 The afternoon is free for you to soak up the atmosphere of Cahuita and its surroundings.

 Today is yours to explore this beautiful slice of Costa Rica's Caribbean side, if you're lucky you might encounter some of the sea turtles who use the beaches to nest.
 Spend the day relaxing and discovering new beaches for swimming or surfing, this evening (if conditions are kind), you could head to one of the turtle nesting beaches to see if you can find any egg-laying activity.

 Drive up into the fertile valleys of Turrialba today, where you stay in the countryside at a lodge with beautiful views and excellent wildlife to be found in and around the property.
 This afternoon you head up into the hills above the town, from where you go canyoning.
 This is a great fun activity which basically entails rappelling down waterfalls and flying along ziplines, with the odd hanging bridge thrown in.
 Nothing for which you need any previous experience, but certainly enough to get the pulse going.